hughesjj/opentelemetry-collector-contrib/receiver/jmxreceiver/README.md

 Corresponds to the `otel.exporter.otlp.metadata` property.

+### enable_jmx_ssl

+Must be set to true if your JMX remote server uses SSL.

+Corresponds to the `otel.jmx.remote.registry.ssl` property.

 ### keystore_path

 The keystore path is required if SSL is enabled on the target JVM.